-Dr. David Chenault is a founder of Polaris Sensor Technologies.
-He leads a team of about 30 scientists and engineers in developing advanced sensors, algorithms, and optical instrumentation for military and commercial customers.
-Under his leadership, Polaris has a long history in developing optical systems in the visible to the long wave infrared optical bands that exploit the polarization properties of light.
-As a result of his contributions to this technology, Dr. Chenault was selected to be a Fellow of the Society of Photo Instrumentation Engineers(SPIE) and has been Chair or Co-Chair of twelve SPIE conferences in Polarization.
-He has co-authored special sections on Polarization in Applied Optics and Optical Engineering journals.
-Dr. Chenault received his B.S. in physics from Vanderbilt University in 1986, his M.S. in physics from the University of Alabama in Huntsville in 1989, his Ph.D. in physics at the University of Alabama in Huntsville in 1992.
+As President and Co-Founder of Polaris Sensor Technologies, Dr. Chenault leads a team of 30 scientists and engineers in developing advanced sensors, algorithms, and optical instrumentation for military and commercial customers.
+Under his leadership, Polaris has a long history in developing optical systems from the visible to the long-wave infrared optical bands that exploit the polarization properties of light.
+As a result of his contributions to this technology, he was selected to be a Fellow of SPIE and has been Chair or Co-Chair of 13 SPIE conferences in Polarization.
+He has co-authored special sections on polarization in Applied Optics and Optical Engineering journals.
+Dr. Chenault received his B.S. in physics from Vanderbilt University in 1986, his M.S. in Physics from the University of Alabama in Huntsville in 1989, and his Ph.D. in Physics at the University of Alabama in Huntsville in 1992.

-Mr. Harchanko has over 25 years of leadership, management, and engineering/research experience in designing and developing optical systems across the UV, visible, SWIR, MWIR, and LWIR wavebands.
+As Vice President at Polaris Sensor Technologies, Mr. Harchanko has over 31 years of leadership, management, engineering, and research experience in designing and developing optical systems across the UV, visible, SWIR, MWIR, and LWIR wavebands.
+His group’s focus on all aspects of hypersonic IR seeker performance including testing, modeling, and simulation provides significant capability for strategic partnerships.
 He is a subject matter expert in optical systems for space, counter-IED for the dismounted soldier, and disturbed earth detection using optical sensors.
-In addition to new business development and managing multiple ongoing contracts, he also performs an extensive amount of algorithm development using conventional and neural network approaches.
+He performs an extensive amount of algorithm development using conventional and neural network approaches.
 His forte is optical systems engineering to achieve the optimal balance of sensor hardware and algorithms in order to maximize system performance.
-The application of these skills launched KnowFlame, a spinoff subsidiary.
-He is the primary, or sole inventor, of 7 patents and received his B.S. of Optical Science at the University of Alabama in Huntsville in 1992.
+The application of these skills helped launch the spinoff subsidiary KnowFlame®.
+He is the primary, or sole inventor of 7 patents and received his B.S. of Optical Science at the University of Alabama in Huntsville in 1992.